jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/categories/ptaas/index.md

 ### Timely vulnerability reports

-As part of the PTaaS, you can receive frequent, real-time updates on the results of our red team’s constant analyses via our ASM to keep you on your toes and make the right cybersecurity decisions for your company promptly.
+As part of the PTaaS, you can receive frequent, real-time updates on the results of our red team’s constant analyses via our ARM to keep you on your toes and make the right cybersecurity decisions for your company promptly.